DianaMukaliyeva/hypertube/README.md

-# Hypertube - streaming site
+# Hypertube - single page torrent-based streaming site

 This is a team project, a part of the web branch at [Hive Helsinki](https://www.hive.fi/) coding school.

-Web application allowing a user to search and watch movies.
+Web application allowing a user to search, watch movies and comment.
 The videos are downloaded through the BitTorrent protocol.
-TBC....
+The web application is for education purpose only and is not meant for streaming torrent.

 - [Team](#team)
 - [Tech stack](#tech-stack)